creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-07-06-Mean_teachers_are_better_role_models.md

 ### Loss
 - Student : cross-entropy loss
-- Teacher : consitency loss multiply by an importance weight
+- Teacher : consitency loss multiplied by an importance weight

 ## Data
 **Street View House Numbers (SVHN)** :
-- 32x32 pixel RGB images belonging to ten different classes :
+- 32x32 pixel RGB images belonging to ten different classes
 - close-up of a house number, and the class represents the identity of the digit at the center.
 - 73257 training samples and 26032 test samples.

 ![](/collections/images/mean_teachers/SVHN.jpg)

 **CIFAR-10** :
-- 32x32 pixel RGB images belonging to ten different classes :
+- 32x32 pixel RGB images belonging to ten different classes
 - natural image belonging to a class such as horses, cats, cars and airplanes etc
 - 50000 training samples and 10000 test samples.

 ![](/collections/images/mean_teachers/CIFAR-10.jpg)